 Fees Under Pershing Square Capital Management

-Pershing Square Capital bases its management fees that it takes from its funds based on a percentage of assets under management.
+Pershing Square Capital bases the management fees that it takes from its funds based on a percentage of assets under management.
 Generally, the percentage is 1.5% annually for the core funds.
 On top of that, the firm collects a performance-based fee, which generally starts at 20% of the increase in net asset value (after the management fee and other losses have been deducted).
 The firm may negotiate any fees at its discretion and fees may vary by product or service.

 What to Watch Out For